docksal/docksal/docs/content/core/system.md

 ---
-title: "Docksal stack"
+title: "How Docksal works"
+weight: 1
 ---

-This page explains how Docksal works under the hood.
+This section explains how Docksal works under the hood.

 <a name="docksal-system-services"></a>
 ## System services